Louise Dahl-Wolfe: Career

-Dahl-Wolfe was known for taking photographs outdoors, with natural light in distant locations from South America to Africa in what became known as "environmental" fashion photography.
-Compared to other photographers at the time who were using red undertones, Dahl-Wolfe opted for cooler hues and also corrected her own proofs, with one example of her pulling proofs repeatedly to change a sofa's color from green to a dark magenta.
+In the early 1930s, Dahl-Wolfe and Wolfe moved briefly to Tennessee, where she honed her photographic skills on local subjects including the Tennessee neighbour featured in Tennessee Mountain Woman.
+After several months in East Tennessee in the Smoky Mountains, the couple moved to New York, in 1933.
+From 1933 to 1960, Dahl-Wolfe operated a New York City photographic studio on the corner of 6th Avenue and 57th.
+From there she did freelance advertising and fashion work for stores including Bonwit Teller and Saks Fifth Avenue.
+From 1936 to 1958 she was a staff fashion photographer at Harper's Bazaar.
+She produced portrait and fashion photographs totaling 86 covers, 600 color pages and countless black-and-white shots.

 She preferred portraiture to fashion photography.
 Notable portraits include: Mae West, Vivien Leigh, Cecil Beaton, Eudora Welty, W. H. Auden, Christopher Isherwood, Orson Welles, Carson McCullers, Edward Hopper, Colette and Josephine Baker.
 She is known for her role in the discovery of a teenage Lauren Bacall whom she photographed for the March 1943 cover of Harper's Bazaar.
 One of her favourite subjects was the model Mary Jane Russell, who is estimated to have appeared in about thirty percent of Dahl-Wolfe's photographs.
 She was a great influence on photographers Irving Penn and Richard Avedon.
 One of her assistants was fashion and celebrity photographer, Milton H. Greene.

-From 1933 to 1960, Dahl-Wolfe operated a New York City photographic studio that was home to the freelance advertising and fashion work she made for stores including Bonwit Teller and Saks Fifth Avenue.
-From 1936 to 1958 Dahl-Wolfe was a staff fashion photographer at Harper’s Bazaar.
-She produced portrait and fashion photographs totaling 86 covers, 600 color pages and countless black-and-white shots.
-She worked with editor Carmel Snow, art director Alexey Brodovitch and fashion editor Diana Vreeland, and traveled widely.
 In 1950, she was selected for "America's Outstanding Woman Photographers" in the September issue of Foto.
 From 1958 until her retirement in 1960, Dahl-Wolfe worked as a freelance photographer for Vogue, Sports Illustrated, and other periodicals.

 Dalhl-Wolfe lived many of her later years in Nashville, Tennessee.
 She died in New Jersey of pneumonia in 1989.
 The full archive of Dahl-Wolfe's work is located at the Center for Creative Photography (CCP) at the University of Arizona in Tucson, which also manages the copyright of her work.

 In 1999, her work was the subject of a documentary film entitled Louise Dahl-Wolfe: Painting with Light.
 The film featured the only surviving modern footage of Dahl-Wolfe, including extensive interviews.
 It was written and directed by Tom Neff, edited by Barry Rubinow and produced by Neff and Madeline Bell.